Special Plans and Area Studies

 What are Special Plans and Area Studies?

-Neighborhood plans may include places such as Fairview and Mountain View in Anchorage.
-District plans have been completed for the Central Business Districts in Eagle River and Anchorage, the Anchorage Hillside and the Universities-Medical Districts in Anchorage.
-Other district plans underway include the East Anchorage, Government Hill, Midtown and West Anchorage areas.
+Neighborhood plans may include places such as Fairview, Government Hill, and Mountain View in Anchorage.
+District plans have been completed for the Central Business Districts in Eagle River and Anchorage, East and West Anchorage, the Anchorage Hillside, and the Universities-Medical District in Anchorage.

-Special land use studies may be prepared for municipal lands such as the Tudor Road properties and Heritage Land Bank (HLB) holdings.
+Special land use studies may be prepared for municipal lands, such as the Tudor Road properties and Heritage Land Bank (HLB) holdings.
 THe HLB manages municipal land that is uncommitted to a public use.
 Some lands are held for future public use, while others may be disposed for private development.
-Physical Planning provides support to the HLB and assists with land use studies for some of the larger HLB tracts.
+The Long-Range Planning Division provides support to the HLB and assists with land use studies for some of the larger HLB tracts.

 Sometimes land use studies will look at specific aspects associated with certain kinds of uses.
-An example is the Seismic Risk Assessment for Downtown Anchorage, underway in 2009.
-This study will evaluate earthquake impacts, determine risk levels for various types of development in seismic zones and propose land use regulations to mitigate the estimated impacts and risks of a major earthquake event.
+An example is the Seismic Risk Assessment for Downtown Anchorage.
+This study evaluates earthquake impacts, determines risk levels for various types of development in seismic zones, and propose land use regulations to mitigate the estimated impacts and risks of a major earthquake event.

 Adopted Plans and Studies